 Key issues dealt with by McCutcheon Halley on behalf of the client included:

-- Visual Impact: The proposed development is on land zoned for industrial development, with existing industry in the wider environs and several residential units nearby.
-Landscaping mitigation measures, such as a band of native woodland along the entire boundary of the proposed development site, will gradually increase the screening of the proposed campus in close and longer distance views integrating the campus into the existing environment.
-While the tallest building will remain visible in the long term, the majority of the lower buildings will be screened as the planting matures; and
+The proposed development is on land zoned for industrial development, with existing industry in the wider environs and several residential units nearby.
+Landscaping mitigation measures, such as a band of native woodland along the entire boundary of the proposed development site, will gradually increase the screening of the proposed campus in close and long-distance views integrating the campus into the existing environment.
+While the tallest building will remain visible in the long term, the majority of the lower buildings will be screened as the planting matures

-- Traffic Impact: Construction and operational traffic impacts were a constraint of the application, given the constrained capacity of the N28 prior to proposed upgrades.
-The application included Construction Traffic Management Plans and Operational Mobility Management Plans, which were both critical to the success in securing a grant of permission for the development.
+Construction and operational traffic impacts were a constraint of the application, given the constrained capacity of the N28 before proposed upgrades.
+The application included Construction Traffic Management Plans and Operational Mobility Management Plans, which were both critical to the success of securing a grant of permission for the development.

 Cork County Council approved the development in March 2017 (Reference 16/6365).
 Following a third-party appeal of the decision, An Bord Pleanála granted permission for the development in August 2017 (Reference 04.248154).
 The proposed development will strengthen the existing cluster of pharma and other companies which exist in the area and reinforce Ringaskiddy’s position as a nationally important Strategic Employment Area, creating significant additional employment opportunities in the area.